scratch-ed/itch/packages/core/doc/feedback.md

 ## Detailed documentation

+For ease of use, there is also a generated version committed in this folder.
+There is also a full example in `schema.json`.

 For more information about every attribute, you can do two things:

 - Read the source & docs in `src/output/full-schema.ts`.